cIay/ShaderVision/README.md

-uniform sampler2D curFrame;  // captured video/image frame of the current render cycle uniform sampler2D prevFrame; // captured video/image frame of the previous render cycle uniform sampler2D frame;     // output frame of the preceding shader program, or curFrame if this program is first uniform sampler2D bufN;      // output frame of the shader program set to buffer N (from 1 to 3) uniform sampler2D thisBuf;   // output of this program in the previous render cycle as long as it has a buffer number set uniform sampler2D texN;      // input image texture where N is the slot number (from 1 to 6) uniform float time;          // time since the program began running in seconds uniform float timeDelta;     // time since the last draw in seconds uniform float drawCount;     // number of draws since the program began running
+uniform sampler2D curFrame;  // captured video/image frame of the current render cycle uniform sampler2D prevFrame; // captured video/image frame of the previous render cycle uniform sampler2D frame;     // output frame of the preceding shader program, or curFrame if this program is first uniform sampler2D buf{i};    // output frame of the shader program set to buffer i (from 1 to 3) uniform sampler2D thisBuf;   // output of this program in the previous render cycle as long as it has a buffer number set uniform sampler2D tex{i};    // input image texture where i is the slot number (from 1 to 6) uniform float time;          // time since the program began running in seconds uniform float timeDelta;     // time since the last draw in seconds uniform float drawCount;     // number of draws since the program began running